Best Comedy Films List

 everybody going through a bad period of time while their loyalty has been put to test.

-Campy, weird, and unique, After Hours is a different kind of a comedy.
+Campy, weird, and unique, After Hours is a different kind of comedy.
 The film might have a slow start, but it picks

 up the pace when the meeting occurs for a potential sexual encounter.
 Then, it turns out the protagonist has to die